 For a complete list of classes currently offered and in development, see the courses page.

 Additional classes are planned for future semesters.
 Online courses are primarily designed to allow students to take graduate-level credit courses equivalent to the courses offered in the classroom at Dallas Theological Seminary which may apply toward a degree program at one of our campus locations.
-The Certificate of Biblical and Theological Studies and the Master of Arts in Biblical Studies degree can be completed completely online.
+The Certificate of Graduate Studies, the Master of Biblical and Theological Studies, and the Master of Arts (Christian Studies) can be completed completely online.

 - How many online courses can I take?

 We encourage students to enroll in a single online course the first time an online course is attempted.
 Because our online courses mirror our on-campus classes in terms of design and work load, some students benefit by taking only one class.
 This provides time for adjusting to the demands of online environment.
 However, you may enroll in more than one course.
 Feel free to call the Advising Center (214-887-5080) to discuss your options.

 - How much do classes cost?

 Online classes cost the same as any other master's-level course taken at Dallas Theological Seminary.
 You can review the financial information in the current catalog.

 - Do I have to be a DTS student to take an online class?